kadamandersson/kadamandersson.github.io/index.md

 - K. Andersson, A. A., C. W. Oosterlee, The deep multi-FBSDE method: a robust deep learning method for coupled FBSDEs.
 Accepted for publication in _J.
 Sci.
 Comput._ (2026).
 [PDF](https://arxiv.org/pdf/2503.13193)

-- A. A., A. Lang, A. Pettersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs _Appl.
+- A. A., A. Lang, A. Petersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs _Appl.
 Math.
 Opt._ (2025).
 [PDF](https://arxiv.org/pdf/1910.05261.pdf)

 - K. Bågmark, A. A., S. Larsson, An energy-based deep splitting method for the nonlinear filtering problem, _Partial Differential Eq.
 Appl._ (2023).
 [PDF](https://arxiv.org/pdf/2203.17153.pdf)